COMP SCI 7036 - Software Engineering in Industry

 - Assessment must maintain academic standards.

-Assessment Related RequirementsAttendance of milestone meetings with lecturers is compulsory and it is compulsory for students to participate in site-visits and submit the report for each visit.
-In order to pass the course, students need to score at least 40% for item 1.
+Assessment Related RequirementsEach of the two research reports is a hurdle requirement.
 If a student fails to achieve this, the maximum mark he or she can get will be capped at 44% (A fail grade!)

 Assessment Detail(1) Research Reports